Dr Scott Bowen

 Key research areas include:

-- Mechanisms underpinning exacerbated exercise intolerance in diabetic heart failure patients
+- Mechanisms of exercise intolerance

 - BSc (University of Leeds), MSc (Loughborough University), PhD (University of Leeds) 2008-2012, Postdoctoral Research Fellow (Heart Center Leipzig) 2013-2017